Apply for a degree

 Email the Admissions office for available courses.

-See the Admissions and Enrolment Policy and Procedure Manual (PDF, 284KB) (pg 46) for more details.
+See the Admissions and Enrolment Policy and Procedure Manual - Coursework Programs (pg 46) for more details.

 For more information on how to apply for a degree, see the Rules Governing Admissions and Enrolment Policy.